Project manager: Project teams

-When recruiting and building an effective team, the manager must consider not only the technical skills of each person, but also the critical roles and chemistry between workers.
+If recruiting and building an effective team, the manager must consider not only the technical skills of each team member, but also the critical roles of and chemistry between workers.
 A project team has mainly three separate components: project manager, core team and contracted team.

 Risk

-Most of the project management issues that influence a project arise from risk, which in turn arises from uncertainty.
-The successful project manager focuses on this as his/her main concern and attempts to reduce risk significantly, often by adhering to a policy of open communication, ensuring that project participants can voice their opinions and concerns.
+Most of the project-management issues that influence a project arise from risk, which in turn arises from uncertainty.
+Successful project managers focus on this as their main concern and attempt to reduce risk significantly, often by adhering to a policy of open communication, ensuring that project participants can voice their opinions and concerns.

 Responsibilities

 The project manager is accountable for ensuring that everyone on the team knows and executes his or her role, feels empowered and supported in the role, knows the roles of the other team members and acts upon the belief that those roles will be performed.
 The specific responsibilities of the project manager may vary depending on the industry, the company size, the company maturity, and the company culture.
 However, there are some responsibilities that are common to all project managers, noting: